How to Sort Your LEGO Collection (5 Proven Methods)

 Ideal for: Collections under 5,000 pieces, new builders, anyone who wants to improve organization without committing major time.

 The right containers matter almost as much as the sorting method.
-Here’s what experienced builders recommend:
+Here’s what experienced builders recommend for storing sorted LEGO:

 Drawer Systems

-Plastic drawer units (like those from Sterilite, IRIS, or Akro-Mils) are the most popular choice.
+Plastic drawer units are the most popular choice for sorting LEGO.
 They let you see contents at a glance and access pieces quickly.
-The Akro-Mils 64-drawer cabinet is practically an industry standard among AFOL (Adult Fan of LEGO) builders.
+Top picks from the AFOL (Adult Fan of LEGO) community:

 Pros: Quick access, visible contents, stackable, relatively affordable